v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 More information about simulation can be found in :doc:`pyDAE_user_guide` and :py:class:`~pyActivity.daeOptimization`.
 Also, do not forget to have a look on :doc:`tutorials`.

-Starting an optimization
+Starting an optimisation
 ------------------------
-Starting the optimization problems is analogous to running a simulation.
+Starting the optimisation problems is analogous to running a simulation.